And To All A Good Night: Zoomer Readers Share Their Favourite Christmas Traditions

 Of course, creativity and even necessity often trump standardization.
 In our family, the traditional and expensive red-and-white stocking was replaced with the leg from a pair of sheer black pantyhose, while the stocking stuffers were wrapped in the previous Christmas’ paper scraps plucked from their year-long stay in storage.
 As a result, the damp scent of my parents’ cold-cellar still reminds me of Christmas.

 And instead of hanging the stocking with care, the bulging, “Christmas-scented” undergarment was placed at the end of my bed, where I could stretch out and touch it with my toes to confirm Santa had come and gone.

-Of course, in a year where traditional gatherings with family and friends aren’t possible, such cherished holiday memories feel even more poignant.
-So to make navigating this “new normal” holiday season a little easier, we’re harnessing the power of nostalgia with a look at some of our readers’ most cherished holiday traditions, as shared on EverythingZoomer’s Facebook page.
+Of course, in a year where traditional gatherings with family and friends are being scaled back, such cherished holiday memories feel even more poignant.
+So to make navigating another pandemic holiday season a little easier, we’re harnessing the power of nostalgia with a look back at some of our readers’ most cherished holiday traditions, as shared on EverythingZoomer’s Facebook page in 2020.